-We have a contracted network of around 420 third-party garages who support us when we are unable to make repairs at the roadside and in areas which we are not able to reach.
-We inspected around 360 garages during the 2022 financial year.
-The inspection process includes due diligence related to modern slavery, and no issues were reported during the year.
+We have a contracted network of over 900 third-party garages who support us when we are unable to make repairs at the roadside, provide coverage in areas which we are not able to reach and offer services to customers through Prestige, our in-house service, maintenance and repair (SMR) platform.
+We inspect over 90% of these garages on annual basis and no issues related to modern slavery were reported during FY23.

-Used Car Sites Limited, a 100% owned subsidiary of the AA, has contracts with 1,700 dealer groups for the advertisement of used cars.
+Used Car Sites Limited, a 100% owned subsidiary of the AA, has contracts with 1,800 dealer groups for the advertisement of used cars.
 All dealers sign up to the AA dealer promise to ensure they meet required standards and are visited by an AA representative who assesses their suitability to advertise under the AA brand.
 All dealers within our network are monitored by an account management team to ensure standards are met.